 GGI’s extensive research enables our registered not-for-profit organisation to offer a smorgasbord of innovative medical treatments that are not usually offered to patients in the standard of care.

-In order to comprehend the nature of our research it is first necessary to give a background of our Clientele:
+For you to comprehend the nature of our comprehensive research it is necessary to explain our unique clientele:

-The Grace Gawler Institute works primarily with cancer patients who have fallen through gaps in the medical system.
-We can provide to them a service not offered anywhere else.
+Our unique clientele: The Grace Gawler Institute works primarily with cancer patients who have fallen through gaps in the medical system.

 Our patients include those…

 - with rare or difficult to treat cancers

 - who can’t tolerate harsh treatments (e.g. elderly patients).

 GGI's research enables us to build networks of innovative cancer experts